felselva/swfw/README.md

 The graphic APIs will be supported depending on the platform.

+- Input:
+  - Keyboard `in-progress`
+  - Mouse `in-progress`
+  - Tablet `not-started`
+  - Controller `not-started`

+As controller and tablet input are not used by everyone, especially by small developers, it will be possible to disable their implementation in compilation time using macros.
+By default, their implementation will be enabled.

 ## Building

 This project doesn't include a build system because it's intended that you add the files `swfw.c` and `swfw.h` in the build system of your project.